SDSU-Research-CI/rag-llm-quick-start/README.md

 ## Restart the deployment

-Once the Chroma database has been created, you will want to essentially restart the pod.
-The following command will start a new pod and shutdown the previous pod.
+Once the Chroma database has been created, you will want to essentially recreate the deployment.

 ```
+kubectl delete deployment rag-llm-ollama -n <namespace>
-kubectl rollout restart deployment/rag-llm-ollama -n <namespace>
+kubectl create -f rag-llm-deployment.yaml -n <namespace>
 ```

 The above command would also be run if you make updates to app.py or vector_database_setup.py in the Git repo and want the new code to be deployed.

 ## Create service and ingress